How we tested

 Task performance aside, a few factors made certain peels easier to use than others.
 While the conventional metal, wood, and composite peels could be used right out of the box, the two Super Peels were a bit trickier to set up and use.
 It was a little fussy to clip the conveyor belts together and get the tension just right, and it took a few attempts to figure out exactly where to position the peels when unloading.
 And because the conveyor belt must be deployed manually, you end up sliding your hand toward the very back of the hot oven, running the risk of roasting a knuckle or two in the process if you move slowly.
 With practice, however, this is less of an issue.

-We tested five baking peels of different materials (wood, metal, wood-fiber composite) and styles (three conventional and two conveyor belt–style peels), priced from $9.79 to $57.95.
+We tested five baking peels of different materials (wood, metal, wood-fiber composite) and styles (three conventional and two conveyor belt–style peels), priced from about $10.00 to about $60.00.
 Each had a blade that was at least 14 inches wide and a handle that was about 8 inches long.
 We used each peel to unload thin-crust pizza and rustic Italian bread doughs onto a preheated baking stone, rotate them halfway through baking, and remove the finished products from the oven.
 We evaluated the peels on each task as well as on the ease with which we could use them.
 All models were purchased online and appear in order of preference.

 Unloading: We evaluated the peels on how easily they unloaded raw dough onto the baking stone.